khanh-devos/Capstone2-Kanban/README.md

 - Open your Terminal
 - Navigate to the desired directory to which you want to clone the repository to
-- [Copy & Paste] git clone https://github.com/khanh-devos/awesome-books.git
+- clone it to your local machine

 ### Prerequisites